jgereke/newwebsite/content/authors/admin/_index.md

 Other research projects examine biased beliefs and superstitions in migration decision-making, the socio-economic foundations and consequences of trust and risk attitudes, and the link between physical attractiveness and immigrants'  integration outcomes.
 My research draws on a range of  experimental and quasi-experimental methods, including original lab-in-the-field, survey, and field experiments in Italy, Germany, the United States and Thailand.

-#Prior to joining the MZES, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy #at Bocconi University in Milan, Italy.
-I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence, #Italy.

 Please see my full CV here.